MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactoryUpToSdk53.rst

 * Artifactory is hosting your module builds and MicroEJ modules.
 * Jenkins automates the build process using :ref:`MicroEJ Module Manager <mmm>`.

-The next recommended step is to adapt MMM/Jenkins/Artifactory configuration to your ecosystem and development flow.
+The next steps recommended are:

+* Adapt Jenkins/Artifactory configuration to your ecosystem and development flow.

 Appendix